 Journalists develop enviable writing, organization and strategizing skills from their work and these skills are what content marketers today are lacking.
 It’s time to start thinking like a traditional media company and focus on the content again, instead of clicks and sales.

 These international mega brands aren’t writing content with the aim to sell a product, service or opinion – they’re telling compelling stories that people actually want to read.
 It is this type of content, not thin content, that attracts loyal readers.

 Here are three simple lessons you can learn from journalists to help improve your content marketing:

 A simple recipe that you should follow by rule of thumb to write valuable, informative content is 5W1H.

-This rule should be applied to all content you write, whether that be a blog post, video or service page.
+This rule should be applied to all content you write, whether that be a blog article, video or service page.

-It may seem simple, but this writing method ensures that no crucial information is missed out and no questions are left unanswered, which is great for content marketing as your sole goal is to answer questions and solve problems.
+It may seem simple, but this writing method ensures that no crucial information is missed out and no questions are left unanswered.
+As a content marketer, your aim is to answer questions and solve problems.

 In order to gain credibility and authority in your industry, you need to do your research.
 Double check and triple check your facts before you put them out there into the world – you don’t want to contribute to the ever-growing fake news culture.

 Make fact-checking a staple part of your content marketing strategy, this includes any online sources already out there, and try to focus only on quotes from those who hold the authority to discuss the topic.

 If we were to write a piece on the latest SEO development in the industry, we wouldn’t just talk to any Tom, Dick or Harry about it – we’d go straight to the top.
 Authoritative quotes from the likes of Matt Cutts, Danny Sullivan, and Barry Schwartz would not only add weight to the piece but would also increase the credibility.